lhmet/adar-ebook/_book/03-interface-usuario.md

 ```

 ```
-R version 3.4.4 (2018-03-15) -- "Someone to Lean On"
+R version 3.6.3 (2020-02-29) -- "Holding the Windsock"
-Copyright (C) 2018 The R Foundation for Statistical Computing
+Copyright (C) 2020 The R Foundation for Statistical Computing
 Platform: x86_64-pc-linux-gnu (64-bit)

 R is free software and comes with ABSOLUTELY NO WARRANTY.